Bone cancer is a rare cancer that begins in a bone. Bone cancer commonly affects the long bones that can be found in the arms and legs.

 Source: Canadian Cancer Society

-- Weakened/fractured bone
+- Weakened bone

 - Genetic conditions (e.g.: Li-Fraumeni syndrome)

-For more information, check out the Canadian Cancer Society, the American Cancer Society, or Cancer Research UK.
+For more information, check out the Canadian Cancer Society.

-- Health history or physical exam
+- Medical history and physical exam

 - Biopsy

-- Cell and tissue studies
+- Cell and tissue tests

 - Blood chemistry tests